-- The mid-terms and final exam will be completed online on D2L under the quizzes menu in the assessments dropdown menu.
-The mid-terms and final will be available on a designated time on the day of the exam. - Further instruction regarding quizzes and final exam will be provided in lecture topic 00, the introduction to the course. - Exams and quizzes are administered through D2L.
+- The quizzes and final exam will be completed online on D2L under the quizzes menu in the assessments dropdown menu.
+The mid-terms and final will be available on a designated time on the day of the exam. - Further instruction regarding quizzes and final exam will be provided in lecture topic 00, the introduction to the course. - Exams are administered through D2L.